ExplainedRE/website/content/posts/flare-on 7 - Break/index.md

 To apply the patches to the original binary, we can go to Edit → Patch program → Apply patches to input file.

 Now that we made the patches, we want to be able to attach a debugger to the patched program.
 Naturally, we still have *child1* that debugs the parent process, and this means that we can not start our debugging session from the parent.
 Instead, we'd want to attach IDA debugger to *child1* before it starts the important operations.
 To do this, we can utilize a very nice trick in x86 that causes the program to loop infinitely.
 The trick is to use the pair of bytes `EB FE` that will cause the program to jump to the current location.
 To use it, we can change our last patch in the screen above, and place `EB FE` inside.
 When the program will reach these bytes, it will "wait" for us to attach our debugger to it.
-When attached, we can simply change our instruction pointer to one of the `nop` instructions after the infinte loop, and we can debug the program step by step.
+When attached, we can simply change our instruction pointer to one of the `nop` instructions after the infinite loop, and we can debug the program step by step.

 ```python
 offset = ida_search.find_binary(0, end_addr,"83 EC 08 68 80 90 04 08 6A 0E E8 8A F8 FF FF 83 C4 10 E8 E2 F8 FF FF 83 EC 0C 50 E8 5D 0F 00 00 83 C4 10", 16, idc.SEARCH_DOWN)